Before he became the interim vice chancellor for diversity and engagement, Small was a first-generation college student himself.

 Along the way, he found mentors and help from the federal TRIO programs on campus.
 Those programs, some of which also operate at UT, provide services for low-income and first-generation college students, along with other students from disadvantaged groups.

 Small earned a bachelor’s degree in communications from USF as well as a Master of Education degree in curriculum and instruction.
-He’s currently pursuing his PhD in higher education administration at UT.
+At UT, he formerly served as executive director of talent management, diversity, and community relations in the Haslam College of Business.
+Small is currently pursuing his PhD in higher education administration at UT.

 One of his early jobs was working as an admissions counselor for multicultural recruitment at USF.